 For foreign arbitral awards seated outside Egypt, the applicant must submit evidence concerning the status of any nullification action in the country where the award was rendered.
 If the court finds that a nullification action was filed, in practice, the court would delay enforcement procedures until a judgment in the set-aside action is rendered.
-This is done mainly in the case of requests to enforce foreign arbitral awards because it is done through an order on a petition that does not require attendance or submission of defence by the other party (against which enforcement is sought).
+This practice is particularly common when handling requests to enforce foreign arbitral awards because it is carried out through an order issued in response to a petition, which does not require the attendance or contribution of a defence from the counterparty against whom enforcement is sought.